Train Your Team to Sell by Applying the Art of Styling

 5 / 5.
 1

-The most valuable competitive advantage for any practice is to staff with star employees who perform better and stay longer.
+The most valuable competitive advantage for any business is to staff with star employees who perform better and stay longer.
+Even the young ones!

 Fit First Philosophy starts with this premise.
 Hire for Fit, and then train as needed.
 Save yourself time and money.